 - We recently acted in contested estate litigation involving Canada and the United Kingdom in which we successfully argued that the proceedings in the UK should be stayed and those in Ontario proceed.

-Contact Rogerson Law Group at (416) 504 2259 – Our rigorous but sympathetic Estate Litigation Lawyers can offer you sound & strategic advise for domestic (Greater Toronto Area) & international estate disputes or litigation involving multi-jurisdictional matter.
+Contact Rogerson Law Group at (416) 504 2259.
+Our team can provide you with sound and strategic advice for domestic and international estate disputes or litigation involving multi-jurisdictional matter.